nmrshll/go-kademlia-dht/README.md

 # go-kademlia-dht
 Kademlia DHT implementation in Go

-Built from the original Kademlia paper : https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf
+Based on the original Kademlia paper : https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf

 ### Status
 This is pre-alpha code, do not use in production.